Mint 400: History

 Norm Johnson created "The Mint '400' Del Webb Desert Rally" in 1968 in his role as promotions director of The Mint Hotel & Casino.
 The first race sent 101 vehicles across roughly 400 mi of desert, started and ended at The Mint Hotel in Las Vegas with pit-stops at Ash Meadows, Beatty and Lathrop Wells.

 The future of the Mint 400 race came into question in 1988 following the sale of Del Webb's Mint Hotel & Casino to Jack Binion, owner of the Horseshoe Club.
-However, as a testament to the race itself, the prestige and importance of the event created by veteran race director K.J.
-Howe and the Mint management team and the financial benefit this promotion brought to the City of Las Vegas, under new ownership the annual Mint 400 Off Road Race continued to be run in 1988 and 1989.
+However, as a testament to the race itself, the prestige and importance of the event created by veteran race director K. J. Howe and the Mint management team and the financial benefit this promotion brought to the City of Las Vegas, under new ownership the annual Mint 400 Off Road Race continued to be run in 1988 and 1989.

 New owner Binion felt the race and its ancillary activities along Fremont Street had a negative impact on his casinos.
-So, the race was no longer held after the 1989 Mint 400.
+So, the race was no longer held after the 1988 Mint 400.

 The Mint was not held for nearly twenty years, then was restarted by long-time sponsor General Tire with help from the Southern Nevada Off-Road Enthusiasts.
 The race resumed on March 29, 2008.
 The race was preceded by inspections of the vehicles on Fremont Street in the Fremont East district.
 SNORE eventually sold the franchise to The Martelli Brothers for the 2011 edition.

 In 2012, the Martelli Brothers partnered with off-road industry veteran Casey Folks, owner of the largest off-road desert racing organization in the world, the Best in the Desert Racing Association.
 The Mint was added to the Best in the Desert championship schedule, and a new 100 mi race loop was carved out for the 400 mi contest.
 The number of entries swelled to an astounding three hundred and twenty three race teams, making the Mint 400 one of the largest off-road races in the world.

 2012 also saw the introduction of the Method Race Wheels Pit Crew Challenge, an event in which sixteen pit crews from the top unlimited truck teams competed in a head-to-head battle to decide who had the best crew.
 Each of the three-man teams were given one jack, one impact gun, and one spare tire.
 The team who completed two tire changes the fastest, advanced to the next round.
 Over 10,000 spectators on Fremont Street, showed up to cheer on the teams.
-After several close and heated rounds the General Tire/THR team – which included drivers Mikey Childress, Rick Johnson, and crewmember James Walker – out-pitted the field to win.
+After several close and heated rounds the General Tire/THR team – which included drivers Mikey Childress, Rick Johnson, and crew member James Walker – out-pitted the field to win.

-The Martelli Brothers parted ways with Best in the Desert for the 2020 edition.
+The Martelli Brothers parted ways with Best in the Desert for the 2020 edition, and created the Unlimited Off-Road Racing series in 2023, which also features the Parker 400 and California 300.